 Introduction

-Whever you review a backup software, it's the norm to start with saying that backup is something you should always do unless you want to burn your fingers by losing all your precious data.
-Well, since you are reading a review for a backup software, you already know that (or have already burnt your fingers!) -- so let us discuss how Backup4all is different from the hundreds of other backup software.
+Whenever you review backup software, it's the norm to start with saying that backup is something you should always do unless you want to burn your fingers by losing all your precious data.
+Well, since you are reading a review for a backup program, you already know so.
+So, let us discuss how Backup4all is different from the hundreds of other backup software.

 Download and Installation

-Download the installer from their site, run the setup routine and follow the instructions.
+Download the installer from their site, run the setup routine, and follow any further instructions.

-This will create a new group in the Windows Start menu.
-Figure 1 shows you the Backup4all group.
+Doing so will create a new group in the Windows Start menu.
+Figure 1, below, shows you the Backup4all group.

 Figure 1: Backup4all Start Menu group